-In addition to the consideration paid at the closing of the Business Combination, the former stockholders of HydraFacial received contingent consideration in the form of an aggregate of 7.5 million shares of Class A Common Stock (the "Earn-out Shares") as a result of the Company's completion in June and July 2021 of the acquisition of certain target businesses identified by HydraFacial as contemplated by the Merger Agreement.
-With the closing of the four distributor acquisitions in Australia, France, Germany and Mexico, the 7.5 million Earn-out Shares were earned and subsequently issued on July 15, 2021.
+In addition to the consideration paid at the closing of the Business Combination, the former stockholders of HydraFacial received contingent consideration in the form of an aggregate of 7.5 million shares of the Company's Class A Common Stock (the "Earn-out Shares") as a result of the Company's completion of the acquisitions of four target businesses, as contemplated by the Merger Agreement, in June and July 2021 that were identified by HydraFacial.
+With the closing of these four distributor acquisitions in Australia, France, Germany and Mexico, the 7.5 million Earn-out Shares were earned and subsequently issued on July 15, 2021.

-We account for the earn-out shares liability as contingent consideration and have recorded an earn-out shares liability for the earn-out shares in accordance with ASC 480 - Distinguishing Liabilities from Equity.
+The Company accounted for the Earn-out Shares liability as contingent consideration and recorded an Earn-out Shares liability for the Earn-out Shares in accordance with ASC 480 - Distinguishing Liabilities from Equity.
 The liability was included as part of the consideration transferred in the Business Combination and was recorded at its then current fair value.
-The earn-out shares liability is recorded at fair value and remeasured at the end of each reporting period, with the corresponding gain or loss recorded in the Condensed Consolidated Statements of Comprehensive Loss as a component of Other (income) expense, net.
+The Earn-out Shares liability was recorded at fair value and remeasured at the end of each reporting period, with the corresponding gain or loss recorded in the Company's Condensed Consolidated Statements of Comprehensive Loss as a component of Other (income) expense, net.